functino/buzz-buzzers/README.md

 ## Usage
 Before you use this library you need to connect your buzz buzzers:
 -  for the wired buzzers simply plug them in
-- for the wireless Playsation Buzz Buzzers, first plug in the USB dongle of your huzzers.
+- for the wireless Playsation Buzz Buzzers, first plug in the USB dongle of your buzzers.
 Connect/pair your controllers (see below for hints on that).

 Then you can use this library like this: